 Prometheus high availability and resiliency requirements

 Let’s start by talking about a primary reason you’re investing in cloud monitoring in the first place: ensuring performance of your cloud-native apps.
 In order to ensure your infrastructure, applications, and services are performing optimally, you must have highly available and extremely resilient monitoring.
-For this reason, it’s important that your monitoring is more highly available than even your critical production apps.
+For this reason, it’s important that your Prometheus monitoring has higher availability than even your critical production apps.
 Here are some important requirements you should consider.

 Prometheus high availability and reliability

 Under the strain of increased data volume and cardinality, monitoring systems become unreliable: They lose data or experience downtime.
 Without monitoring, teams are flying blind and won’t be able to respond to issues in real time.
-To make sure this doesn’t happen to you, pay close attention to the availability and reliability of your SaaS vendor.
+To make sure this doesn’t happen to you, pay close attention to the Prometheus high availability and reliability of your SaaS vendor.

 Service level agreements (SLAs)